Stress and Gut Health: How Can It Be Managed?

 The Impact of the Sympathetic Nervous System

-Stress activates the sympathetic nervous system, affecting the gut.
+Stress triggers the sympathetic nervous system, impacting the gut.
 As a result, it can change how we digest food, leading to bloating, pain, and other symptoms.
 Over time, chronic stress alters the gut microbiota and can trigger immune reactions.
 Ultimately, this illustrates the complex link between stress and gut health.

 Here’s a summary of the critical points in a table: